Honors and Awards

 During his tenure as a coach at Nebraska, Klempa has helped guide the Huskers to seven national championships - including back-to-back NCAA titles in 2004 and 2005, and NCAA championships in 2009, 2013 and most recently, 2015.
 Klempa has tutored numerous bowlers who earned All-America honors during their careers and 12 student-athletes who went on to represent various national teams.

 “I thought he did a great job,” Straub said.
 “He gives me a great supporting cast.
 It helps me think better when I need it.
-Paul didn’t have that option last year.
+Paul didn’t have that option (that season).
 He had to make the main decisions on his own.
 Week after week, it is taxing.”

 “I think Coach grew more by having more responsibility,” Straub added.
 “He not only had his own duties, he had most of mine to boot.
 I think that is a growth period, and he performed admirably.”

 In 2016, Klempa helped Nebraska to a national runner-up finish after reaching the NCAA championship match for a fourth-consecutive season.
-Julia Bond earned first-team All-America honors, while Gazmine Mason collected her second-straight third-team All-America award for the Huskers.
+Bond earned first-team All-America honors, while Mason collected her second-straight third-team All-America award for the Huskers.
+Briana Zabierek also claimed honorable-mention All-America honors for the Big Red.

 In the 13 years that the NCAA has sponsored bowling, Nebraska is one of two programs to have qualified for the NCAA Championship in every season (Central Missouri).